GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 ### Decision

-Python/C is a good choice if we want to have a C interface to the compiled code, which can then be called not only form Python, but from pretty much any other language.
+Python/C is a good choice if we want to have a C interface to the compiled code, which can then be called not only from Python, but from pretty much any other language.
 On the other hand, having to manually handle C++ types and exceptions makes this approach much more complicated.

 Boost.Python and pybind11 are very similar.
 Since boost is not a requirement for the bindings themselves (though it is for all current C++ fencil code), it makes sense to use the much more lightweight and perhaps more modern alternative of pybind11.
 Unlike Python/C, pybind11 handles STL containers and name mangling out of the box, and it also has a much more concise interface.